 In this way, a prospective tenant or buyer can assess roughly how much it will cost to keep themselves warm.
 Let’s face it, this is always one of the most important aspects of any property.
-If you receive a low EPC rating, you should consider the various technologies that could be installed to improve your property’s rating, and in doing so, reduce your heating costs (see how to improve your EPC rating).
+If you receive a low EPC rating, you should consider the various technologies that could be installed to improve your property’s rating, and in doing so, reduce your heating costs.
+Start by reading our article on how to improve your EPC rating.

 The EPC assessor is a certified energy professional that can evaluate your property and issue an EPC certification for a cost which is inclusive of their time and the certification itself.
 EPC costs vary across the country and with the size of the property.
 A good EPC rating can help to sell or rent a property.